TwitchCommand Node

 When a message arrives that matches the command's trigger (prefix + name/alias), the node automatically performs several checks:

-2. Name/Alias: Does the first word match the command name or any of its aliases?
+!)? - Name/Alias: Does the first word match the

-4. Allowed Chatrooms Checks that only commands within the chat rooms can be used listen_to_chatrooms
+allowed_userscan use this command - Allowed Chatrooms Checks that only commands within the chat rooms can be used

-5. Where: Was the command used in an allowed location (Chat/Whisper based on where flag)?
+listen_to_chatrooms - Where: Was the command used in an allowed location (Chat/Whisper based on

-7. Arguments: Does the number of provided arguments fall within the args_min and args_max range?
+permission_level(VIP, Sub, Mod, Streamer)? - Arguments: Does the number of provided arguments fall within the

 Based on these checks, it emits either the command_received or received_invalid_command signal.